werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 - [System modules](https://docs.ansible.com/ansible/2.5/modules/list_of_system_modules.html): user, group, getent, locale_gen, timezone, cron, and other.
 - [Utilities modules](https://docs.ansible.com/ansible/2.5/modules/list_of_utilities_modules.html): assert, debug, set_fact, wait_for.

-_Werf config_ with the module not from this list gives an error and stops a build.
+_werf config_ with the module not from this list gives an error and stops a build.
 Feel free to report an [issue](https://github.com/flant/werf/issues/new) if some module should be enabled.

 ### Copy files

-The preferred way of copying files into an image is [_git mappings_]({{ site.baseurl }}/documentation/configuration/stapel_image/git_directive.html).
-Werf cannot calculate changes of files referred in `copy` module.
+The preferred way of copying files into an image is [_git mappings_]({{ site.baseurl }}/documentation/configuration/stapel_image/git_directive.html). werf cannot calculate changes of files referred in `copy` module.
 The only way to copy some external file into an image, for now, is to use the go-templating method `.Files.Get`.
 This method returns file content as a string.
 So content of the file becomes a part of _user stage signature_, and file changes lead to _user stage_ rebuild.